dexterford77/tetris/README.md

 Overview
 --------

-The classic Tetris game, built from the ground up using JavaScript, jQuery, HTML, & CSS.
-Game logic built using Model-View-Controller (MVC) & Revealing Module patterns.
-Game logic was worked out using a pencil & paper -- no tutorials or guides were used.
+The classic Tetris game, built from the ground up using JavaScript & jQuery in homespun Model-View-Controller (MVC) and Revealing Module patterns.
+Also uses HTML5 & CSS3.
+Game logic worked out using a pencil & paper -- no tutorials or guides were used.

 Launched Demo
 --------